Title: | Enhancing the 'parallel' Package |

 An R object. |

-(integer or double) Number of bytes needed to serialize this object.
+(double) Number of bytes needed to serialize this object.

 Mike FC